YigitCiray/YigitCiray.github.io/blogs/_posts/2022-08-14-What-is-Currying.md

 Currying is a functional programming concept which look familiar to me from iOS World but I never thought that this is a concept with a name.

 ## What is Currying?
 Currying is a great way to create compositional functions.
 It will provide more more reusablity.
 Can't we call our functions compositional which can take other function(s) as a parameter?
-Yes, we can, currying is an effort which transforms your ad-hoc function into more reusable one.
+Yes, we can!
+Currying is an effort/helper which transforms your ad-hoc function into more reusable one.

 Currying is a transformation from
 ```swift